Design and Research “AI” is Paving the Wrong Roads

 In short, I’d like to get specific about the fundamental skills involved in product design, a few brief examples of the type of work that can be done for each skill, and how they’re mapped to common product design roles.

 Design can’t be relegated to a single role.
 We all care.
 We all want to make a better product.
-Unfortunately, we all too often forget the most important member of the team: the customer.
+Unfortunately, we all too often forget the most important member of the team.
+The customer.

 With the right background, an observer can find so much more value in their observations.
 But when the background of the observer is different than the intended audience, an observation can become a huge liability.